ifnspaml/TUBSRobustCheck/robustness/attacks/README.md

 #### Metzen static single image attack
 The attack tool receives as inputs the **original image**, a (static) **target semantic segmentation** as well as a (trained) deep neural network.
 Internally, it computes an **adversarial perturbation** and adds it to the original image resulting in an adversarial example.
-The adversarial example (or rather the adversarial perturbation) to fool the neural network into always predicting the same [static image](https://datahost.ifn.ing.tu-bs.de/gitlab/computer-vision/attack_tool/-/blob/Metzen_merge/robustness/attacks/img/monchengladbach_000000_026602_gtFine_labelIds.png).
+The adversarial example (or rather the adversarial perturbation) to fool the neural network into always predicting the same **static image**.
 The results in the second row show that the **adversarial example** could substantially fool the neural network to predict an image that closely resembles the static image, instead of the **clean prediction** which it was supposed to.
 The image to the bottom right shows the **groundtruth** for the clean image.